IHDE-Alliance/ISTP_metadata/v1.0.0/docs/03_metadata-global-attributes.md

 ## Global Attribute Definitions

 ### Acknowledgement
-(*Recommended*) Text string at Principal Investigator's (PI) disposal allowing for information on expected acknowledgment if dataset is citable.
+(*Recommended*) Text string at Principal Investigator's (PI) disposal allowing for information on expected acknowledgement if dataset is citable.

 ### Data_processing_level (PROPOSAL ONLY)